-- learn to program in Python and understand basic SQL; - understand what the different parts of a computer are and how the CPU works; - learn how networks function and understand issues linked to cybersecurity; - solve problems using computational thinking; - learn how to design, code and test a complete software solution.
+- learn to program in at least one language such as Python, JavaScript or Android App Inventor; - understand what the different parts of a computer are and how to compare and build a custom PC; - learn how networks work; - solve problems using computational thinking; - learn how to design, code and test a complete software solution.

 To Computer Science A-Level or college courses such as Game Development and Software Engineering as well as apprenticeships in web development or software engineering.
-Potential careers in computing include: Software Engineering, Data Scientist, Web Designer, App/Game Developer, Hardware design, Network Engineer, IT Consultant as well as Academic Research.
+Potential careers in computing include: Software Engineering, Data Scientist, Web Designer, App/Game Developer, as well as Academic Research.

-Students will be expected to complete a 20-hour programming project to showcase their ability to be able to design, code and test a solution to a given problem.
+Students will be expected to complete a 20-hour programming project to showcase their ability to be able to design, code and test a solution to given problem.